Timeline grades 9-12, Checklist, printer friendly version

 Enjoy high school!
 Get involved in your community, volunteer, join a team, find something that interests you.
-Focus on your strengths, take appropriately challenging courses.
-Your grades from freshman through junior year are typically important in college admissions.
+Focus on your strengths, and take appropriately challenging courses.
+Your grades from freshman through junior year are typically used in college admissions.
 Attend college fairs to learn about the different types of programs that may interest you.
 Practice using the accommodations/ supports you need to circumvent your challenges and maximize academic success.

 Work with our mentorship program to explore your career interests.
 Then, plan ahead with the end result in mind.
 For example, if you are considering a career in engineering or STEM, take more advanced math classes as soon as possible.
 If you love the arts, take as many art courses as possible and start to build your portfolio.
 If considering a future as a competitive student athlete, be mindful of the NCAA course requirements, and get started on their eligibility center and choose eligible courses for your schedule.